ArcBlock/forge-js/swap/swap-storage/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-> Interface for define a storage class that can be used by atomic swap process.
+> Interface for define a storage class that can be used by forge atomic swap process.

 ## Table of Contents